BoazBitt/On-This-Day/README.md

 # Wikipedia "On This Day" Featured Events Landing Page

 ## Overview
 This static website was developed as part of a job interview task.
 It dynamically displays the "On This Day" selected historical events from Wikipedia's API, designed to function similarly to our landing page.
+The interface utilizes MUI (Material-UI) for its React components, providing a polished and responsive design.

 ## Features